 Should Directors Register for Self Assessment?

-But for Directors who take no salaries, then there is no legal argument that they should register.
-Indeed many are now ignoring the recommendation from HMRC and not registering.
+But, for Directors who take no salaries, then there is no legal argument that they should register.
+Indeed, many are now ignoring the recommendation from HMRC and not registering.
 So, if you are a Director, it’s up to you whether you choose to register.
 In doing so, you take the risk of HMRC challenging you in the future.

 Whatever your situation, registering with HMRC (even if you don’t have untaxed income) could be the safest option to avoid any unwanted attention.
-But if you are happy to take on HMRC, then you can choose not to register.
+But, if you are happy to take on HMRC, then you can choose not to register.